Todd Koenig

-High school career
+Early life

 Koenig attended Bishop Carroll High School in Ebensburg, Pennsylvania and helped the Huskies to a state semifinal appearance in his senior year.
 He was a first-team Associated Press and Pennsylvania Football News all-state selection and was named Defensive Player of the Year by Johnstown's The Tribune-Democrat.
 Koenig was chosen as an all-star for both defensive back (first team) and running back (second team) by the Altoona Mirror, rushing for 1,722 yards and 26 touchdowns during his senior season.
 He finished his career with 2,385 yards, 35 touchdowns rushing, 14 catches for 338 yards, four touchdowns receiving, and 242 points (39 touchdowns, four two-point conversions) in addition to 154 tackles (83 solo) and three interceptions from his defensive spot.

 HIGH SCHOOL: A first-team Associated Press and Pennsylvania Football News all-state selection as a specialist ...
 Named Defensive Player of the Year by the Johnstown Tribune-Democrat....
 Chosen as an all-star for both defensive back (first team) and running back (second team) by the Altoona Mirror ...
 Helped the Huskies to the Pennsylvania state semifinals ...
 Rushed for 1,722 yards and 26 touchdowns during his senior season ...
 Recorded 83 tackles with an interception and four fumble recoveries ...
 Was also the team's kicker and punter ...
 Finished his career with 2,385 yards and 35 touchdowns rushing, 14 catches for 338 yards and four touchdowns and 242 points (39 touchdowns, four two-point conversions) ...
 Made 154 tackles (83 solo) from his defensive spot ...
 Added three career interceptions ...
 Held a 35.73 career punting average ...
 Two-time Pennsylvania Football News All-Academic Team.